 - Insurance Risks:

-- Mortality Risk
+- o Mortality Risk

-- o Expense Risk
+- Expense Risk

 - Lapse Risk

-- o Morbidity Risk
+- Morbidity Risk

-- o Catastrophe Risk
+- Catastrophe Risk

 - Health Risks:

 - o Health Morbidity Risk

 - Health Expense Risk

-- o Health Lapse Risk
+- Health Lapse Risk

-- o Health Catastrophe Risk
+- Health Catastrophe Risk

 - Counterparty Default Risk

 - Operational Risk

 The Risk Margin is determined by projecting the Solvency Capital Requirement ('SCR') in respect of the non-hedgeable risks set out above.
 The SCRs for each non-hedgeable risk, with the exception of operational risk, are projected assuming the initial value of SCR runs off in line with appropriate risk drivers, making use of the simplified method permitted under Article 58 of the Commission Delegated Regulation (EU) 2015/35.
-This approach is consistent with Method 1 of the Hierarchy of Simplifications outlined in the Solvency II Guidelines.
+This approach is consistent with Method 1 of the Hierarchy of Simplifications outlined in the Solvency II Guidelines5.